pulumi/terraform-provider-google-beta/website/docs/r/compute_instance.html.markdown

 modification.
 On import, `metadata_startup_script` will not be set - if you choose to specify it you will see a diff immediately after import causing a destroy/recreate operation.
-If importing an instance and specifying this value is desired, you will need to modify your state file manually using `terraform state` commands.
+If importing an instance and specifying this value is desired, you will need to modify your state file.

 * `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the VM instance.
 Applicable values are the friendly names of CPU platforms, such as
 `Intel Haswell` or `Intel Skylake`.
 See the complete list [here](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform).